 Nature is red in tooth and claw

-No I'm not posting about the back stabbing and general chaos that is going on in both the Tory and Labour parties just now in the aftermath of Brexit.
+No I'm not posting about the back stabbing and general chaos that is going on in both the Tory and Labour parties just now in the aftermath of the Brexit vote.

 Pottering